-- (c) The HVDC System shall be capable, following an Instruction from the Relevant TSO, of adjusting the Droops for upward and downward regulation, the Frequency Response Deadband and the operational range of variation within the Active Power range available for FSM, defined in Figure 1 and more generally within the limits set by Article 11 (1) (a) and (b).
+- (c) The HVDC System shall be capable, following an Instruction of the Relevant TSO, of adjusting the Droops for upward and downward regulation, the Frequency Response Deadband and the operational range of variation within the Active Power range available for FSM, defined in Figure 1 and more generally within the limits set by Article 11 (1) (a) and (b).
 These values shall be subject to notification to the National Regulatory Authority.
-The modalities of that notification shall be determined in accordance with the applicable national regulatory framework. - (d) As a result of a Frequency step change, the HVDC System shall be capable of adjusting Active Power to the Active Power Frequency response defined in Figure 1, such that the response is - i. as fast as inherently technically feasible; and - ii. at or above the solid line according to Figure 2 in accordance with the parameters specified by each Relevant TSO within the ranges according to Table 3: - The HVDC System shall be able to adjust Active Power Output ΔP up to the limit of the Active Power range requested by the Relevant TSO in accordance with the times t_1 and t_2 according to the ranges in Table 3, where t_1 is the initial delay and t_2 is the time for full activation.
+The modalities of that notification shall be determined in accordance with the applicable national regulatory framework. - (d) As a result of a Frequency step change, the HVDC System shall be capable of adjusting full Active Power Frequency Response, at or above the solid line according to Figure 2 in accordance with the parameters specified by each Relevant TSO within the ranges according to Table 3: - i.
+The HVDC System shall be able to adjust Active Power Output ΔP up to the limit of the Active Power range requested by the Relevant TSO in accordance with the times t_1 and t_2 according to the ranges in Table 3, where t_1 is the initial delay and t_2 is the time for full activation.
 The values of t_1 and t_2 shall be specified by the Relevant TSO, subject to notification to the National Regulatory Authority.
-The modalities of that notification shall be determined in accordance with the applicable national regulatory framework. - The initial delay of activation shall be as short as possible.
-If greater than 0.5 second, the initial delay of activation shall be reasonably justified by the HVDC System Owner to the Relevant TSO and shall be subject to approval by the Relevant TSO, while respecting the provisions of Article 4(3).
+The modalities of that notification shall be determined in accordance with the applicable national regulatory framework. - ii.
+The initial delay of activation shall be as short as possible.
+If greater than 0.5 second, the initial delay of activation shall be reasonably justified by the HVDC System Owner to the Relevant TSO and shall be subject to approval by the Relevant TSO, while respecting the provisions of Article 4(3). - iii.
+The specification of the values of t_1 and t_2 shall be subject to notification to the National Regulatory Authority.
+The modalities of that notification shall be determined in accordance with the applicable national regulatory framework.